1.2 Environmental appraisal

 • 'Pointers to Change'- tick box forms, and visual/literary expressions of place, which bring forward environmental problems, issues and challenges facing local communities.

-• ''Voicing the past'- how to produce an interactive oral archive incorporating local wisdom of senior citizens.
+• 'Voicing the past'- how to produce an interactive oral archive incorporating local wisdom of senior citizens.

 • 'Stone Tapes'- using the local built environment to appraise how the community was created through historical investments and plans for economic development